 Lastly, Don’t forget to Pack for A Purpose.

 Check if your phone is carrier locked or unlocked.
 You can request an unlock from your carrier but do not wait till the list minute to do so.
-It is very convenient and inexpensive to purchase a local phone number and SIM card from local wireless carriers; only if your phone is unlocked.
+It is very convenient and inexpensive to purchase a telephone SIM card but only if your phone is carrier-unlocked.
+Your carrier roaming charges may be excessive; we offer better plans for using your smartphone short-term in the Americas while roaming.
+Inquire about it.

 Apps to install before you go;